asyncapi/website/pages/docs/concepts/asyncapi-document/extending-specification.md

 ## Extending Unsupported Features

-When encountering a case where the AsyncAPI specification does not support the required feature, that functionality can be extended using these extensions.
-If the extended part also benefits other developers, contributing to the AsyncAPI specification can be advisable.
+When facing a case where the AsyncAPI specification does not support the required feature, that functionality can be extended using these extensions.
+If the extended part also benefits other developers, you could contribute to the AsyncAPI specification.
 This contribution can be made by [creating an issue](https://github.com/asyncapi/website/issues/new?assignees=alequetzalli+-&labels=%F0%9F%93%91+docs&projects=&template=docs.yml&title=%5B%F0%9F%93%91+Docs%5D%3A+) on the AsyncAPI GitHub repository.

 ```mermaid
   graph TD